QuentinMadura/datacamp-projects/README.md

 ### Project Description

 This is an introduction to DataCamp projects.
-A DataCamp project will allow you to practice and apply the skills you've learned in the DataCamp courses.
-In each project you will carry out an end-to-end analysis, on a real-world task, using real-world tools and workflows.
-In this gentle introduction to DataCamp projects, we will walk you through the projects interface and you will learn how to work with Jupyter notebooks: an open-source web application that is great for interactive data analysis.
+A DataCamp project allow you to practice and apply the skills you've learned in the DataCamp courses.
+In each project you carry out an end-to-end analysis, on a real-world task, using real-world tools and workflows.
+In this gentle introduction to DataCamp projects, I walked through the projects interface and I learned how to work with Jupyter notebooks: an open-source web application that is great for interactive data analysis.

 ## Dr. Semmelweis and the discovery of handwashing